derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Tests

 - Test Driven Development
-    - A concept (approach) to follow from the beginning of application development, as the name suggests, where the application is developed based on tests.
+    - A approach to follow from the beginning of application development, as the name suggests, where the application is developed based on tests.
-- Types of Tests
+- Unit Testing
-    - Unit Testing: conducted on small parts such as functions/methods, often using mock objects as parameters.
+    - Conducted on small parts such as functions/methods, often using mock objects as parameters.
+    - Generally, when some code is hard to test, it's an sign that the code should be improved.
+        - But even if the project has a high degree of decoupling (which means it's easy to unit test), it can still be a bad implemented one.
+- Integration Testing
-    - Integration Testing: conducted on connections between different parts of the application.
+    - Conducted on connections between different parts of the application.

 ### Caching